numfocus/gsoc/organization/profile.md

 -   What is your success/fail rate per year?

-    All the students that participated in 2015 succeeded in their projects.
+    All of the students that participated in GSoC 2015 succeeded in their project.

 -   Are you part of a foundation/umbrella organization?

     No.

 -   What year was your project started?

+    NumFOCUS started on 2012.

 -   Anything else we should know?